-While some of our clients have had excellent success with things like Facebook stores, they are using it to drive traffic and create product awareness.
-As the linked post says, Facebook stores are not a “magic bullet for instant sales.”
-Not every business has a product that will appeal to the younger demographic that’s on Facebook.
-While pushing out coupons and deals to your Twitter and Facebook feeds is a good idea, you shouldn’t expect to see a huge bump in sales from your efforts.
+While some of our clients have had excellent success with things like a Facebook Shop tab, they are using it to drive traffic and create product awareness.
+But this tab is not the silver bullet for instant sales.
+Not every business has a product that will appeal to the demographic that’s on Facebook.
+While pushing out coupons and deals to your social media feeds is a good idea, you shouldn’t expect to see a huge bump in sales from your efforts.

-Email Much Better Avenue for Direct Sales
+Email is a Much Better Avenue for Direct Sales

 Make Sure You’re Doing Social Media Right

 Social media absolutely works for getting eyeballs on your company but you need to know which platforms your audience is using, and how to use each platform effectively.
 There’s plenty of great social media demographic data out there that tells you who’s using each platform.
 Once you understand who your audience is and where they are spending their time online, you can micro-target your social media efforts to better engage with your existing followers, while expanding your reach to other people just like them.
 When creating content, think of your brand as a real person — your posts should have a voice that feels genuine, human, and approachable.